 In cooperation with Lab Fire and Safety, play a primary role in investigating, assessing and confirming fire-related alarms to protect and minimize damage to the assets of the HPC floor.

 Conduct periodic oncall duties as necessary to support a 24x7 workflow.
 This position supports a 24x7 operation.
-The work schedule may include, day, swing, night shift, weekend hours and holidays depending on operational needs and a 24x7 on-call rotation.
+The current schedule requires a candidate to work the night shift, weekend hours and holidays depending on operational needs and a 24x7 on-call rotation.